 - Single Action

-- These are cylindrical with a blunt handle that requires you to cup your hand around it and grip.
+- These are cylindrical with a blunt handle requiring you to cup your hand around and grip it.
 They require more exertion while delivering less air than a double-action hand pump.

 Tips On Inflating An Air Mattress Using A Hand Pump

-Unless you are a top athlete with muscles abounding, airing up a mattress with nothing more than a hand pump is going to wear you out!
+Unless you are a top athlete with muscles abounding, airing up a mattress with nothing more than a hand pump will wear you out!
 So, what options do you have?

 You can acquire the help of several people, and by taking turns airing up with a hand pump, you conserve energy, and it’s much more manageable.